sgmurphy/wordpress-plugins/image-sizes/readme.txt

 You will find your images displayed on the dashboard.
 Simply use our drag-and-drop interface to select the images you want to disable or delete from your media library.

-= Can I prevent visitors from downloading my images directly from my website? =

-Yes, you can!
-Enable the ‘Disable Right Click on Image’ function to automatically stop visitors from downloading images from your website.

 = Is it possible to bulk convert images to a different format with ThumbPress? =

 Yes, but you can only convert JPG and PNG images into WebP format.